Urinary Tract Infections

 Urinary tract infections are usually mild and resolve themselves within 4 to 5 days.
 Antibiotics can be prescribed to speed up the recovery process.

-The Online Clinic can prescribe an appropriate antibiotic treatment to relieve the symptoms of a urinary tract infection in advance of need.
+The Online Clinic can prescribe an appropriate antibiotic treatment to relieve the symptoms of a urinary tract infection but NOT in advance of need.
+Males patients need to be seen face to face for assessment, as uncomplicated urinary tract infections are rare.
 Please click on the Free Consultation icon below to begin your consultation with a registered doctor.

 Can a Urinary Tract Infection (UTI) cause long-term damage?